FAQs Related to the NIDA Genetics Consortium, Human Genetic Studies, and Data and Biospecimen Submission and Access

 Rockville, Maryland 20852 (for courier/overnight mail service)

 - Review of requests for membership.
 The NIDA access committee, a panel of experts comprised of NIH staff who serve to review the applications and advise the NGC Steering Committee, will convene by phone conference to discuss the merit of each request in the context of the existing studies with the NGC.
-This committee does not replace or supersede the IRG.
-In the situation where NIDA is unable to provide membership or access to all requests at a given time, the Access Committee will advise the NGC Steering Committee on prioritization of the proposals.
+This committee does not replace or supersede the study section.
+If NIDA is unable to provide membership or access to all requests at a given time, the Access Committee will advise the NGC Steering Committee on prioritization of the proposals.

 The merit of the request will be determined by: